-As the U.S. population is getting older and increasingly diverse, state leaders and stakeholders are pursuing high-level, cross-sector planning efforts to ensure that the needs of older adults, people with disabilities, and family caregivers are met over the coming decade.
+As the U.S. population is getting older and increasingly diverse, state leaders and stakeholders are pursuing high-level, cross-sector planning efforts to ensure that the needs of older adults, people with disabilities, and their caregivers are met over the coming decade.
 A multisector plan for aging (MPA) is an umbrella term for a state-led, multi-year planning process that convenes cross-sector stakeholders to collaboratively address the needs of older adults and people with disabilities.
-States use a variety of names for these plans (e.g., master plans, strategic plans, and aging-well plans) but all have the same broad goals.
+States use a variety of names for these plans (e.g., master plans, strategic plans, and aging-well plans) but all have the same goals.

 • Peer-to-peer exchange that fosters the sharing of best practices and lessons;